Skip to main content Skip to navigation

 Deadlines

 Where you are applying for an extension to a coursework deadline because of mitigating circumstances, you must apply as soon as possible and ideally before the submission deadline.
-For mitigating circumstances affecting your exam performance you must submit the form and evidence as soon as possible and no later than three working days following the last day of your University examinations.
-All other mitigating circumstances claims must be submitted as soon as possible and no later than five working days before the Mitigating Circumstance Panel, which normally takes place two weeks in advance of the exam board.
-For the June Exam Board the deadline for submitting claims is 4 June 2021.
+All mitigating evidence related to exams should be submitted no later than five working days following the affected exam.
+All other mitigating circumstances claims must be submitted as soon as possible and no later than 3rd June 2024 for Diploma students.

-Without wanting to invade your privacy, the University does expect that you bring such circumstances to the Department’s attention in a timely manner, despite the discomfort you might feel in so doing.
+The University expects that all mitigating evidence is brought to the Department’s attention in a timely manner, despite the discomfort you might feel in so doing.
 The Department will do all it can to support you in difficult situations.
-You should be aware that mitigating circumstances not submitted by the relevant deadline cannot be considered by the Department and may only be considered by an Academic Appeals Committee as part of an academic appealLink opens in a new window.
+You should be aware that mitigating circumstances not submitted by the relevant deadline cannot be considered by the Department and may only be considered by an Academic Appeals Committee as part of an academic appealLink opens in a new window and then will only be considered if there is detailed and convincing explanation for why the evidence was not supplied in a timely manner.

 Medical evidence